 Cooking the sticky rice:

 Add 2 cups of water in Instant Pot inner pot.
 Put the trivet in there.
 Rinse the sticky rice in water briefly.
 Drain off water.
 Place the rice in heat-proof glass or stainless steel bowl.
 Add 1 1/2 cups water to cover the rice.
+Give it a quick stir and make sure all rice is submerged in water.
 Place this on top of the trivet.
 Close the lid, steam release handle to sealed.
 Press pressure cook and set to high pressure and use -/+ to set the time to 15 minutes

 Making the coconut sauce: